Profiler (TV series): Streaming

-As of 2025, this show is not available to stream on Peacock, but is currently available on The Roku Channel in the United States.
+As of 2026, this show is not available to stream on Peacock, but is currently available on The Roku Channel in the United States.
 International rights to the show were handled by Metro-Goldwyn-Mayer.

+In Romania, in a remastered widescreen version (which is to co-incide the day after this show's 30th anniversary), it is available to stream all but three seasons on the Amazon Prime Video service.